Metal Slug 3: Console versions

 In the PlayStation 2 (PS2) and Xbox versions of the game, once the arcade mode has been beaten, there are two additional mini-games: "Storming the UFO Mothership" and "Fat Island".
 "Storming the UFO Mothership" mode allows the player to control one of General Morden's soldiers as they attempt to rescue fellow soldiers and attack the Martian forces.
 The player can choose between the "Shield Soldier", "Bazooka Soldier", and "Normal Soldier".
 The player is given a single life, which is balanced by the number of reinforcements from fellow soldiers.
 In "Fat Island", two players compete to gain the most weight in a limited amount of time by eating various foods.
 They start out at 100 kg and must finish at 200.
 If players lose enough weight, they will return to normal size and subsequently to a mummy state.

+The Xbox version of the game supported online leaderboards via Xbox Live.
+In line with other original Xbox games, support on Xbox Live ended in 2010.
+Metal Slug 3 is supported on Insignia, the replacement original Xbox Live servers.

 Later releases

 In 2006, Metal Slug Anthology (titled Metal Slug Complete in Japan) was released for the Wii, PlayStation 2 and PSP.
 This compilation includes the original Metal Slug, and all of its arcade sequels (including Metal Slug 2 and Metal Slug X) up to Metal Slug 6.
 The games are emulated versions of the originals, with none of the additional game modes or content introduced in the other home versions.

 Metal Slug 3 was released on Xbox Live Arcade on January 2, 2008.
 The game features upscaled graphics and co-op online gameplay, but it does not include the extra modes from console releases.
 This version was made backwards compatible on Xbox One in 2015.

 In March 2012, the AES version of Metal Slug 3 was released for the Virtual Console on the Wii.

 In July 2012, a version of the game was released for iOS and Android.

 In February 2014, a PC version of the game was released on Steam.

 A version of the game for PlayStation 3 and PlayStation Vita (through PlayStation Network) came in November 2014 in Japan and worldwide in March 2015, while the PlayStation 4 version was released worldwide in December 2017.

 A Nintendo Switch version was released in March 9, 2017.